mariocki/mariocki-osm-server/README.md

 sudo find ~/osm-maps/gis/ -type f -exec chmod g+r {} \;
 ```

-This will create a postgis database server and start importing the data into the database.

 [Optional]
 Create a postgres user on the sql box to stop some scripts from complaining.
+You only need to do this once.
 ```
 psql -U renderer -h localhost -d gis -c "CREATE USER postgres SUPERUSER;"
 ```

-Once the import has completed run:
+### Viewing your maps
+To view your maps run this and open a browser at http://localhost:8080/.
 ```
-docker-compose up maps
+docker-compose up -d maps
 ```

-and open a browser at http://localhost:8080/.
+### Monitoring the database
+[Optional]

-If you want to monitor the database then run:
+If you want to monitor the database then run this and open a browser at http://localhost:8081/.
 ```
-docker-compose up pghero
+docker-compose up -d pghero
 ```

-and open a browser at http://localhost:8081/.
+### Editing the map style
+[Optional]

-If you want to start editing the carto styles then run:
+If you want to start editing the carto styles then run this and open a browser at http://localhost:6789/openstreetmap-carto/#4/0.00/0.00
 ```
 docker-compose up kosmtik
 ```
-and open a browser at http://localhost:6789/openstreetmap-carto/#4/0.00/0.00
 More information about Kosmtik can be found here https://github.com/kosmtik/kosmtik

 ## Adding more countries to your database
 Edit docker-compose.yml and remove the following line: `    command: --create`.
+And then repeat the instructions under "Importing Data"

 ## Importing contour lines
 :warning: This can take quite a long time to run. :warning:

 Make sure you don't have any datafiles in the data folder (or else it'll try and re-import them :smile:):